-Macquarie Business School offers a range of undergraduate and postgraduate programs including the industry professional focussed MGSM MBA and MAFC MAppFin.
+Macquarie Business School offers a range of undergraduate and post-experience programs including the industry professional focused MBA and MAppFin.
 We employ casual academic staff to support the teaching of these programs.
 Each year, there are employment opportunities for casual academic staff to participate in the delivery of programs.
 Teaching roles will be undertaken under the supervision of full time academic staff.
 Please consider this opportunity if you feel that you have the ability to help prepare the next generation of business practitioners.

 Expressions of Interest are invited from appropriately qualified and professionally experienced people to present lectures/seminars/tutorials during the day and/or evening.
 Appointed casual academic staff are expected to undertake student consultation and mark assessments and examinations.

 People seeking tutoring roles should apply through our separate online application for tutors. (link to http://jobs.mq.edu.au/cw/en/job/500746/expression-of-interest-casual-tutors)